sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Use JSON Web Tokens https://jwt.io/ to talk to the server
   - Protect against DDOS if you need to, for instance using [Cloudflare](https://www.cloudflare.com/)
   - Use `rel="noopener"` for external links: `<a href="http://example.com" target="_blank" rel="noopener">`
+  - Identify frauds before they happen with Smyte (a js tag to add) https://www.smyte.com/

 ## Care about social ?